-Geosynthetics can be defined as planar products manufactured from polymeric material, which are used with soil, rock, or other geotechnical engineering-related material as an integral part of a man-made project, structure, or system (ASTM, 1995).
-Geosynthetics are widely used in many geotechnical and environmental applications related to groundwater quality and control.
-This is the case, for example, of base and cover liner systems for modern landfills, which are designed making extensive use of geosynthetics.
-The main purpose of geosynthetic liner systems is to minimize potential groundwater contamination.
-Moreover, the use of geosynthetics is rapidly increasing in applications related directly to groundwater control.
-This is the case of high-density polyethylene (HDPE) vertical barrier systems, which are used instead of traditional soil-bentonite cutoff walls in projects involving groundwater remediation and control.
+Geosynthetics can be defined as planar products manufactured from polymeric material, which are used with soil, rock, or other geotechnical engineering-related material as an integral part of a manmade project, structure, or system (ASTM, 1995).
+Geosynthetics are widely used in many geotechnical, environmental, and hydraulic applications related to groundwater quality and control.
+One of the most common examples is the use of geotextile filters in trench (i.e., French) drains.
+Base and cover liner systems for modern landfills also make extensive use of geosynthetics with the main purpose of minimizing the potential for groundwater contamination.
+Furthermore, the use of geosynthetics is rapidly increasing in applications related directly to groundwater control.
+This is the case of high density polyethylene (HDPE) vertical barrier systems, which can be used instead of traditional soil-bentonite cutoff walls in projects involving groundwater remediation and control.

-The geosynthetics market is strong and rapidly increasing because of the continued use of geosynthetics in well-established applications and, particularly, because of the increasing number of new applications which make use of these products.
+The geosynthetics market is strong and rapidly increasing due to the continued use of geosynthetics in well-established applications and, particularly, due to the increasing number of new applications that make use of these products.
 The strength of the geosynthetics market can be appreciated by evaluating the growth in the estimated amount of geosynthetics in North America over the years.
-While the total amount of geosynthetics produced in North America was slightly more than 83 million m2 in 1980, the production of geosynthetics exceeded 500 million m2 in 1995.
-Table 27.1 shows the estimated North American shipments of geosynthetics for 1995 and predictions until 2001.
-Collectively, 150 manufacturers of geosynthetic products shipped 525 million m2 of material in 1995 and grew at an annual rate of 7% (Industrial Fabrics Association International, 1996).
-In the 2001 forecast period, manufacturers are expected to ship approximately 734 million m2 of materials.
+Table 37.1 shows the estimated North American shipments of geosynthetics for 2001.
+While the total amount of geosynthetics

-TABLE 27.1 North American Shipments of Geosynthetic Materials, 1995-2001 (In Million $m^2$ )
+TABLE 37.1 North American Shipments of Geosynthetics Material 1995-2001 (in million m^2)

 1995 1996 1998 2001

 Geotextiles 346.2 356.2 419.7 477.4

 Geomembranes 62.4 64.4 74.6 86.8

-Geogrids 22.9 24.3 29.1 36.8
+Geogrids 22.4 24.3 29.1 36.8

 Geosynthetic clay liners 5.0 5.4 6.1 8.2

 Erosion-control products 72.7 77.8 82.8 93.6

 Specialty geosynthetics 16.7 20.1 25.9 31.8